samaguiar/southern_hs_referrals/README.md

 ## The Questions ##
 1) What is the most written type of referral?
-2) Which academy has the most referals?
-3) For a specific referral, is there bias towards a certain group?
+2) For a specific referral, is there bias towards a certain group?
-4) How has the number of referrals progressed over time?
+3) How has the number of referrals progressed over time?
-5) How are teachers documenting the situation that consistuted the referral?
+4) How are teachers documenting the situation that consistuted the referral?

 ## Data Source ##
 There are two data sets that were used: behaviorEvents.csv and southernGrades.csv.
 Both were obtained by JCPS and added to the .gitignore file to align with FERPA. behaviorEvents.csv has the following variables: